walnuthq/madara-docs/docs/concepts/sl_layer.md

 ## Overview

+A settlement layer is a blockchain where transactions are settled from an [Appchain](/concepts/appchain).

 - A regular blockchain mainly used for totally unrelated purposes
 - Some secure blockchain
 - Contains smart contracts that contain a ZK verifier for proofs generates by the prover